ibm-cloud-docs/logs-router/v3-migration-manual-existing.md

 ```
 {: codeblock}

-After executing this command:
+After running this command:

 1. The v1 service will shut down and stop processing logs.
 2. The v3 service will become active and begin routing logs according to your new configuration.

-During the migration process, there will be a brief interruption period (typically a few minutes) during which platform logs will not be received.
-Plan your migration accordingly to minimize the impact on your operations.
-{: important}

-**WARNING**: This migration is irreversible.
-Once you have migrated to v3, you cannot move back to v1.
-{: important}

-For additional information about the settings API, see [Modify settings](/apidocs/logs-router-service-api/logs-router-v3#update-settings){: external}

-2. The v3 service will become active and begin routing logs according to your new configuration.

-During the migration process, there will be a brief interruption period (typically a few minutes) during which platform logs will not be received.
-Plan your migration accordingly to minimize the impact on your operations.
-{: important}

-**WARNING**: This migration is irreversible.
-Once you have migrated to v3, you cannot move back to v1.
-{: important}

-For additional information about the migration API and available actions, see [Migrate from old API version to version 3](/apidocs/logs-router-service-api/logs-router-v3#migrate-actions){: external}.

-## Conclusion
+## Next
-{: #v3-migration-manual-existing-conclusion}
+{: #v3-migration-manual-existing-next}

 You have successfully migrated from {{site.data.keyword.logs_routing_full_notm}} v1 to v3.
 Your platform logs are now being routed according to your v3 configuration.

 If you encounter any issues or need to make changes to your routing configuration, refer to the [{{site.data.keyword.logs_routing_full_notm}} v3 API documentation](/apidocs/logs-router-service-api/logs-router-v3){: external} for guidance on updating settings, targets, and routes.